maxsupermanhd/FactoCord-3.0/INSTALL.md

 `./FactoCord`

 # Using scenario support
-... will eventually disable achievements but you will have nice and clear chat in Discord.
+... will eventually disable achievements, but you will have nice and clear chat in Discord.
 To have afk kicked people showed and be able to customize/potentially modify messages please use control.lua **addition** from repo root.
-If you don't want to be control.lua modified so hard, you can place it near and use a `require` to get discord sending function (wraper) and have full functionality of FactoCord.
+If you don't want to be control.lua modified so hard, you can place it near and use a `require` to get discord sending function (wrapper) and have full functionality of FactoCord.